Shaheer-Ahmd/Pacman/README.txt

+THE CODE ITSELF IS CONTATAINED IN THE "FINAL.SLN" FILE.

 INSTRUCTIONS:
 1- Move the Pacman with arrow keys.
 2- Eat the specified amount of food in the given time whilst avoiding the ghost.